RoofBreachTrading/Dockerimages/README.md

 # Dockerimages
 This repository holds the source for the docker images found on https://hub.docker.com/u/roofbreachtrading/.
-We use these images for staking and/or mining crypto currencies
+We use these images for staking and/or mining crypto currencies.

 # License/Warranty
 You may use these images freely.
 They come without any warranty whatsoever!
 Please report issues/ideas on GitHub.